 Soft Tissue Injuries Of The Maxillofacial Region

 When soft tissue injuries such as lacerations occur on the face, they are repaired by suturing.
 In addition to the obvious concern of providing a repair that yields the best cosmetic result possible, care is taken to inspect for and treat injuries to structures such as facial nerves, salivary glands, and salivary ducts (or outflow channels).
-Dr. Drs.
-Zeller and Baker are well-trained oral and maxillofacial surgeons and are proficient at diagnosing and treating facial lacerations.
+Drs.
+Drs.
+Zeller and Baker or are well-trained oral and maxillofacial surgeons and are proficient at diagnosing and treating facial lacerations.

 Bone Injuries Of The Maxillofacial Region